Nika riots: Riots

-On January 13, 532 A.D., an angry crowd arrived at the Hippodrome for the races.
+On January 13, 532, an angry crowd arrived at the Hippodrome for the races.
 The Hippodrome was next to the palace complex, so Justinian could preside over the races from the safety of his box in the palace.
 From the start, the crowd hurled insults at Justinian.
 By the end of the day, at race 22, the partisan chants had changed from "Blue" or "Green" to a unified Nίκα ("Nika", meaning "Win!", "Victory!" or "Conquer!"), and the crowds broke out and began to assault the palace.
-For the next five days, the palace was under siege.
+The riot lasted for a week.
 Fires started during the tumult destroyed much of the city, including the city's foremost church, the Hagia Sophia (which Justinian would later rebuild).